mkanczuzewski/social-network-feat-NoSQL/README.md

 First, install google chrome, gitbash, visual studio code if you wish to review the code and MongoDB Second, clone the code down to a local repository.
 Third, install node.js, express.js, mongoose and mongoDB with the command "npm install express mongoose" from a CLI.
 Fourth, go to the root of the project’s local directory and run “npm init” and "npm install" from a command line prompt.
 Lastly, type in “npm start” to run the server.

 ## Usage
-This project is used to demonstraite a backend for a social networking website.
+This project is used to demonstraite a backend for a social networking website. <br />
-Walkthrough Video Part 1 - https://watch.screencastify.com/v/xoYZVNdmKxn0df6s3EbU </ br>
+Walkthrough Video Part 1 - https://watch.screencastify.com/v/xoYZVNdmKxn0df6s3EbU <br />
-Walkthrough Video Part 2 -
+Walkthrough Video Part 2 - https://watch.screencastify.com/v/qEUYQbkeQybbKMhKJD3G <br />

 ## License